Northermata2387/F28-capstone-project/README.md

 ![My Plant List input image](/images/README-images/03-inputs.JPG "My Plant List input image")

-Once you have your plants added to the site you can print, take a screen shot for on the go use.
+Once you have your plants added to the site you can print or take a screen shot for on the go use.

 ![My Plant List live image](/images/README-images/04-live.JPG "My Plant List live image")